ON THIS PAGE

 InSight Science Goals

-InSight seeks to uncover how a rocky body forms and evolves to become a planet by investigating the interior structure and composition of Mars.
-The mission is working to determine the rate of Martian tectonic activity and meteorite impacts.
+InSight sought to uncover how a rocky body forms and evolves to become a planet by investigating the interior structure and composition of Mars.
+The mission worked to determine the rate of Martian tectonic activity and meteorite impacts.

 HP3 was designed to burrow below the Martian surface and investigate how much heat is still flowing out of Mars.
 Due to the unexpected soil properties it encountered, the mole was unable to take the measurements as designed.

-RISE measures the slightest changes in the location of the lander to reveal how Mars is wobbling on its axis.
-These measurements provide information on the nature of Mars’s molten metallic core.
-They uncover the depth of the boundary between the mantle and the core, and what other elements, besides iron, may be present.
+RISE measured the slightest changes in the location of the lander to reveal how Mars wobbles on its axis.
+These measurements provide information on the nature of Mars' molten metallic core.

-All of InSight's science tools help the lander look back in time, to when the rocky planets of the solar system first formed.
-Their measurements are interrelated and help inform each other.
+All of InSight's science tools helped the lander look back in time, to when the rocky planets of the solar system first formed.
+Their interrelated measurements help inform each other.